skip navigation

 ARTICLE VII – COACH DISCIPLINE

-Section 2 – The accused coach shall be notified in writing of the allegations and shall have the privilege of being present at a special or regular meeting of the executive board at which the charges will be considered and presented to the executive board.
+Section 2 – The accused coach shall be notified of the allegations and shall have the privilege of being present at a special or regular meeting of the executive board at which the charges will be considered and presented to the executive board.

 Section 4 – Any Coach who is ejected from a competition for any reason will be suspended for the following game also.
-Suspension will prohibit ejected coach from attending LYF games in any capacity, at any location.
+Suspension will prohibit the ejected coach from attending LYF games in any capacity, at any location.
 Any coach who knowingly defies this rule will subject their team to possible forfeiture of said game.

 Section 5 – Any coach who is disqualified from two (2) league games shall be considered suspended indefinitely.